ngnquanq/car-price-prediction/README.md

 ## Endpoints

 - `GET /`: Root endpoint to check if the API is running.
-- `POST /predict`: Endpoint to predict car prices.
+- `POST /predict_*`: Endpoint to predict car prices.
 Expects a JSON payload with car features.
+- There is a landing page also, use that to predict faster (w/o setup instance or some).

 ## Test
 In order to run test code: